tonyalletag/ozp-documentation/taxonomy.md

 ## Software Architecture##
-**OZONE:** Open source software package designed to support data analysis
+**OZONE:** The continuous effort to unite the community on a single computing platform

+**OZONE Platform (OZP):** A centralized software-as-a-service framework that allows for running web applications, and the communications between them, entirely within the browser

+**OZONE Center:** Consists of the Marketplace and HALO.

-**Center:**  Search and discovery Application Catalog
+**Marketplace:** Search and discovery application catalog.

-**HUD [working title]:** Homepage with custom role-based layout and “widgets”
+**HALO:** User-driven homepage with custom role-based layout and favorited applications.

 **Webtop:** Portal that allows users to analyze data using applications

-**OZONE Platform:**  Secure framework that allows for the usage and creation of applications and communication between applications

 **Inter-Widget Communications (IWC):**  Communication bus within the browser for widgets and applications

 **Controller:** A set of services that provide data

-**OZONE Metrics:** Data gathered from the OZONE software package for software maintenance team, store maintenance team, and app developers
+**OZONE Metrics:** Business analytics designed to gather data from the OZONE software package for software and system maintenance and app development